 No. A professional home inspection is an examination of the current condition of a house.
-It is not a bank appraisal, which determines market value.
-It is not a municipal inspection, which verifies compliance to local and national building regulations.
+Therefore, it is not a bank appraisal, which determines market value.
+Moreover, it is not a municipal inspection, which verifies compliance with local and national building regulations.
 A home inspector, therefore, will not pass or fail a house, but rather describe its physical condition and defects.
-He or she will indicate what components and systems may need major repair or replacement.
+The inspector will indicate which components and systems may need major repair or replacement.

 Typically, you contact me immediately after the contract or purchase agreement has been signed.
 However, before you sign, be sure to add an inspection clause in the sales contract.
 This addition makes your final purchase obligation contingent on the findings of a professional home inspection.

 It is not a requirement that you be present for the inspection.
 However, it is highly recommended.
 Moreover, you will be able to ask questions and gain a better understanding of the home’s condition.
 Furthermore, this will give you insight into its potential sale points and defects.
 Additionally, you will gain information about the home’s maintenance, systems and components.

 Depending on the home’s age and size, your home inspection may take up to 4 hours.
 However, additional ancillary services such as swimming pools, jacuzzies and lapas will increase that time.
 A comprehensive home inspection should not take less than 1⅟₂ hours.